hari255/Statistical-Analysis/README.md

 ## Difference-in-Differences (DiD)

-The Difference-in-Differences method estimates the treatment effect by comparing the changes in outcomes over time between the treatment and control groups.
-This method helps to account for time-invariant unobserved confounders.
+**The Difference-in-Differences (DiD) method is a statistical technique used to estimate the causal effect of a treatment by comparing the changes in outcomes over time between a treatment group and a control group.
+Here's how to interpret the DiD estimates for clicks and conversions:**

 ```py
 did_clicks = (treatment['clicks_diff'].mean() - matched_control['clicks_diff'].mean())